Elizabeth Carter

 Ernestina Giese-Leisner

 Ernestina probably lived with son Ewald for a while after the death of her husband in 1915.
-She moved to Escanaba some time in the 1920s, living just two blocks up the street from her daughter Emma, and nearer to her children Augusta and Herman.
+She moved to Escanaba some time in the 1920s, living justone block down the street from her daughter Emma, and nearer to her children Augusta Herman and Bertha.

 In 1931, at the age of 86, Ernestina died in a house fire.
 She is buried with her husband in Escanaba.